Xtraction powered by Landesk

 •Click on details within a displayed component to work with filters applied to it, or to view its underlying record list.

 •Use the Tools menu to incorporate any dashboards.

-•When your design is complete, use the File menu to save it as you would for a dashboard.
+•When your design is complete, use the File menu to save as you would for a dashboard.
 If you choose to export the document, it's saved to the Downloads folder defined for your browser.

 1.Open the appropriate document in the Document Designer.

 2.In the document header, click the icon to open the Document dialog.